+- (1) Where the Complainant is a student:

+- (a) Permitting the student to retake courses;

+- (b) Providing tuition reimbursement;

+- (c) Providing additional academic support;

+- (d) Removal of a disciplinary action; and

+- (e) Providing educational and/or on-campus housing accommodations.

+- (2) Where the Complainant is an employee:

 - (a) Removal of a disciplinary action;

 - (b) Modification of a performance review;

 - (c) Adjustment in pay;

 - (d) Changes to the employee's reporting relationships; and

 - (e) Workplace accommodations.

-In addition, the University may offer or require training and/or monitoring as appropriate to address the effects of the violation(s) of the University's Anti-Discrimination Policies.
+In addition, the University may offer or require training and/or monitoring as appropriate to address the effects of the violation(s) of the University's Title IX Policies.

 - 4. When Implemented.
-Sanctions and remedial actions are implemented immediately by the Equity Officer or Title IX Coordinator unless the Chancellor stays their implementation pending the outcome of the appeal. - 18.
+Sanctions will be imposed once the written determination regarding responsibility becomes final; the determination regarding responsibility is final either on the date that the Parties are provided with the written determination of the result of the appeal, if an appeal is filed, or if an appeal is not filed, the date on which an appeal would no longer be considered timely. - 20.
 Withdrawal While Charges Pending.
-Should a Respondent decide to withdraw from the University and not participate in the investigation and/or hearing without signing a Voluntary Permanent Separation and General Release Agreement and without the approval of the Equity Officer or Title IX Coordinator, the process will nonetheless proceed in the Respondent's absence to a reasonable resolution and, if the Respondent is found responsible, the Respondent will not be permitted to return to the University unless all sanctions have been satisfied.
+Should a Respondent decide to resign employment, or withdraw from the University and not participate in the investigation and/or hearing without signing a Voluntary Permanent Separation and General Release Agreement and without the approval of the Title IX Coordinator, the Formal Complaint may be dismissed, or the Title IX Coordinator may determine that the process will nonetheless proceed in the Respondent's absence to a reasonable resolution and, if the Respondent is found responsible, the Respondent will not be permitted to return to the University unless all sanctions have been satisfied.

-19. Appeal.
+21. Appeal.